 -Apply one thin layer of Shellac top coat

 -Cure under the UV lamp for 2 minutes

 -Remove the sticky top layer with a wipe and 99% Isopropyl Alcohol (this layer is a by-product of the polymerisation process)

 -Always apply nourishing cuticle oil to counteract the harsh Shellac polish.

 How to make your Shellac manicure last longer

 -Make sure your nail plate is clean and free of excess oil before you apply Shellac.
 This will help ensure it stays on for the full 14 days.
 Of course, we recommend having Shellac manicures done by a professional for the ultimate long-lasting flawless finish.

 -Do not pick at a Shellac manicure!
 Once the colour begins to lift, you may feel tempted to start picking it off.
 This damages the nail as water starts seeping into the nail, harbouring bacteria and potentially fungus.
 If you rip off the polish, you’re likely to take off some layers of your nail too.
 This kind of damage can take up to 6 months to repair!
 Not ideal!
 We strongly advise you to have your manicurist remove your Shellac properly.
 This is done through a soaking process with acetone.

 There you have it – Shellac manicures 101 complete!
 Hopefully, you understand more about Shellac and gel manicures now.
-If you have any questions, feel free to message our on-site nail guru Christine (firstname.lastname@example.org) or check out her Ask Christine page.
+If you have any questions, feel free to message our on-site nail guru Christine (firstname.lastname@example.org).

 For more information on all things manicures and pedicures, head to our Expert Advice page!